k8-proxy/p-k8-jmeter-test-engine-v1/kubernetes/common_resources/README.md

     helm upgrade --install promtail --namespace=loki-stack loki/promtail --set "loki.serviceName=loki"

+To get Promtail logs in Grafana:
+- add Loki to Grafans data souces (go to http://<grafana_address>:3000/datasources)
+- configure the Loki data source URL to point to Loki Web interface (that is http://<loki_address>:3100)
+- Open Grafana explore page (http://<grafana_address>:3000/explore)

+Promtail provides multiple labels that will allow you to properly filter out the logs you need. <br\>
+The labels include job, jobgroup, pod name, etc.

 ## Setup connection to k8s cluster in Github repo to deploy using Github Actions

 1. Create a service account with cluster-admin clusterrole which will be used in Github Actions